basp/sakura/SAKURA.md

 ### Libraries
 #### $actions
 Every action should be registered with this object as a *property* so that it is easy to lookup and queue.
-This is mostly a placeholder object for some general help.
+This is mostly a placeholder object for some general help as well as the **main place** where all public actions can be found.

+> Every public action should be defined as a readable property on the `$actions` object.

 ### FAQ
 #### I'm a programmer and my `;` doesn't seem to be working